dooyounggo/MyConvNet/README.md

   Currently supports image classification and segmentation tasks.

-  The code was verified using PyCharm.
+  The code was verified using PyCharm on Windows.

 ## How To Run
 - Download all the files.